What is rhythm in music: An introduction to beats, meters, and tempo

 3. Bruno Mars’ “That’s What I Like”

-Now that we have a basic understanding of simple meters, let’s figure out how to communicate them in writing.
+Now that we have a basic understanding of simple meters, let’s figure out how to read a time signature that’s expressed in writing.
 Almost always, a piece of music will use a time signature that looks something like this:

 Common time (4/4) displayed on a staff (A reference image for "What is rhythm in music?" on the Splice blog)